styfle/geoslack/README.md

 This code was forked from [concurlabs/geoslack](https://github.com/concurlabs/geoslack) which is no longer maintained.

-Since forking, I added the following new features:
+Since forking, the following new features were added:

 1. A new page to show everyone's location
 2. Display ETA to user's destination
 3. Periodically update the user's location
 4. A logo

+Follow [ceriously.com](https://www.ceriously.com) for more Open Source Software!